venu-RAW/forms/README.md

-# forms
+# Forms

 This is the simple user registration form asking abaout the user details during registration.

-This form is build by using simplpe HTML.
+This form is build by using simplpe HTML elements like form, input, label, button, select, radio.

 # Live demo